• Skip to primary navigation

 • Sauté the onion, carrot, and celery over medium heat until aromatic and slightly softened.

 • Pour in the vegetable broth, tomatoes, beans, cabbage, potatoes, bay leaf, salt, and pepper.
-Simmer for 15 minutes, then add the beans and continue to simmer until the potatoes and cabbage are tender (about another 5-10 minutes).
+Simmer for 15 minutes, then add the beans and continue to simmer until the potatoes and cabbage are tender.

 Overhead view of two bowls of soup and one large pot of soup.
 Spoons and bread on the side.